 They have lost their guide.
 That DNA is giving mixed messages.
 Do the cells need to drop off that are damaged, or do new cells grow over them and protect them?
 The growing guide that normally regulates how they grow and replace themselves is sending signals that are different.

 Not sure how to proceed, but the notice to grow and reproduce has been sent, reactions will vary.
 Sometimes you will have an open sore spot.
 Sometimes results will be small fluid-filled blisters.
 It could be an itchy spot.
 There are many ways your skin will try to repair itself.

 Have You Noticed

-Your body is in repair mode.
-It is producing those cell regardless of enough space to allow them to fit as they had.
+When your body is in repair mode, it is producing those cells regardless of enough space to allow them to fit as they had.
 Your repair system is busy getting this protection back down.
 There may be bumps.
 Different colors.

 Lots of things can happen.
+Nothing really so different by itself, but incident after incident?
 Then you finally become aware of something different happening.
-You scratch at the funny looking bump, and it flakes off, only to return.
+You scratch at the funny-looking bump, and it flakes off, only to return.
 This is how skin cancer usually manifests itself.

 Now you know it is there.
 You are more aware.
 It keeps coming back.
 It is time to visit a dermatologist.
 Hopefully, a bit of attention from the Dr and you are ready to go again.
 However, there will be warnings about protecting your skin, coming back in 6 months.

 Skin cancer happens to every 1 in 5 people in the course of their lifetime.
 Most are cured with helo from your dermatologist.
 However, occasionally the skin cancer does not respond well.